uschpc/webportal-netlify-gatsby/src/user-guides/software/python.md

 cd Python-3.8.1
 ```

-Then configure the install while specifying an install directory inside your home directory, build, and install:
+Then configure the install while specifying an install directory inside your home directory, build using `make`, and install:

 ```sh
 ./configure --prefix=/home1/ttrojan/Python-3.8.1